Twin Towers 2: Later developments

 Criticism arose in 2008 that the rebuilding of the World Trade Center was taking longer than expected.
 Though now renamed One World Trade Center (formerly Freedom Tower) was under construction as well as the National September 11 Memorial & Museum, it was still proposed to halt One World Trade Center and build the Twin Towers II project.
 "Seeing them go up could be as powerful as seeing them go down."
 Ken Gardner stated, engineer of the project.

-Project abandonment (2010)

 Since 2008, news of the project, as well as if it could still be built, had not been mentioned.
 Due to the completion of One, Three, and Four World Trade Center, as well as the memorial and museum, the project was very unlikely to be built.

 Bjarke Ingels, who was selected as the architect for Two World Trade Center's new design, stated that he would have rebuilt the World Trade Center if it were up to him.
 He commented, stating that "They were such a big part of the identity of Manhattan.
 When you watch Tony Soprano drive out of the Holland Tunnel, he can see the towers in his rearview mirror.
 They looked very strong."

+Proposed revival in Chicago

+In the mid-2020s, a proposal called the World Technology Center emerged, which directly revives the original New York concept.
+It would be built in Chicago by 2050 and would function as a hub for STEM research, development and education, essentially a vertical national laboratory with public and nature amenities.
+Its mission (and name) comes from the fundamental definition of technology as the practical use of scientific knowledge for human goals.
+The project is spearheaded by Raphael Chryslar, a UK-based aerospace engineer.
+In 2026, the World Tech Center vision has gained media attention, which often incorrectly interpreted the proposal as a data center.
+Ken Gardner - who was the structural engineer for Twin Towers II, has joined the initiative.
+The project is currently in its pre-development phase and has both support and criticism.

+Early design renderings showcase a 35 acre eight-building campus consisting of two 110-story twin towers with blue glass façade, standing 1510 ft to the roof, and 1969 ft to the spire (on the Science South Tower), which aims to symbolize the Apollo 11 moon landing.
+Amongst the towers are several 10-story buildings facilitating multipurpose laboratory environments and workspace equipped with cleanrooms and learning facilities.
+Each would have rooftop gardens.
+The masterplan also incorporates a government workshop, music venue, shopping mall, hotel, in addition to a variety of integrated urban green space and residences on the upper thirds of both towers.
+The central public plaza would be named after Richard Feynman.
+A rooftop garden and viewing platform called the Open Heavens Observation Deck would be perched atop the North Tower.
+If built, it would be the highest outdoor viewing platform in the Western Hemisphere.